-Let $ \C^*_{q}(n) \subseteq \A_q^n $ be an optimal zero-error code for the $ (\leqthree) $-tandem-duplication channel.
-For a given irreducible string $ \myx \in \Irr_q $, define $ \C^*_{\myx}(n) \defeq \C^*_{q}(n) \cap D^*(\myx) $.
-Then $ \C^*_{\myx}(n) $ is an optimal zero-error code in the set of all descendants of $ \myx $ of length $ n $.
-This is because the roots of strings (with respect to tandem duplications of length $ \leqthree $) are unique and, one can, without loss of generality, construct a code separately in the descendant cones of each of the possible roots/irreducible strings \cite{jain2}.
-Therefore, an optimal zero-error code of length $ n $ can be expressed as a disjoint union of optimal codes in each of the descendant cones:
+Let $ \C^\star_{q}(n) \subseteq \A_q^n $ be an optimal zero-error code for the $ (\leqthree) $-tandem-duplication channel.
+For a given irreducible string $ \myx \in \Irr_q $, define $ \C^\star_{q}(n; \myx) \defeq \C^\star_{q}(n) \cap D^*(\myx) $.
+Then $ \C^\star_{q}(n; \myx) $ is an optimal zero-error code in the set of all descendants of $ \myx $ of length $ n $.
+This is because, due to the root-uniqueness property for tandem duplications of length $ \leqthree $, any two different descendant cones are disjoint \cite[Cor.~26]{jain2}, and hence any two strings having different roots are non-confusable.
+In other words, one can, without loss of generality, construct a code separately in the descendant cones of each of the possible roots/irreducible strings.
+This fact is stated explicitly in the following lemma; the proof is omitted as it follows directly from \cite[Cor.~26]{jain2}.

+\begin{lemma} An optimal zero-error code of length $ n $ can be expressed as a disjoint union of optimal codes in each of the descendant cones: